-Founded on March 10, 1942—just three months after the United States entered World War II—APL was created as part of a federal government effort to mobilize academic resources to address wartime challenges.
+Founded on March 10, 1942—just three months after the United States entered World War II—APL was created as part of a federal government effort to mobilize scientific resources to address wartime challenges.

 On the basis of that successful collaboration, the government, The Johns Hopkins University, and APL made a commitment to continue their strategic relationship.
 The Laboratory rapidly became a major contributor to advances in guided missiles and submarine technologies.
-Today, more than seven decades later, the Laboratory’s achievements in air defense, biomedicine, cybersecurity, space, weapons systems, and numerous other areas have strengthened our nation’s security and improved our quality of life.
+Today, more than seven decades later, the Laboratory’s numerous and diverse achievements continue to strengthen our nation.

 APL continues to relentlessly pursue the mission it has followed since its first day: to make critical contributions to critical challenges for our nation.
 To learn more about our contributions, click here.